This Halacha is an excerpt from our Sefer

 How is one to answer Amen if more than one person is saying a blessing simultaneously?

 If two people are saying two different blessings simultaneously, then one is to answer Amen twice, one time on each blessing.
-It is best to answer Amen Veamen.
+It is best to answer Amen V’amen.
 If however they are saying the same blessing then he is to answer Amen one time.
-If however they do not conclude the blessing simultaneously, and there is an interval of Kdei Dibbur between the two conclusions of the blessing, then one is to answer Amen for each conclusion of the blessing.
+If, however they do not conclude the blessing simultaneously, and there is an interval of Kdei Dibbur between the two conclusions of the blessing, then one is to answer Amen for each conclusion of the blessing.
+If however, they conclude within Kdei Dibbur of each other, then one can choose when to answer Amen, either with the first person concluding or the second person concluding, and the Amen counts for both of them.

 Concentrating on the Amen of the answers:

 Some Poskim rule that one who says a blessing is to concentrate on the Amen said by the people who heard the blessing.
 Other Poskim however rule that it is not necessary to do so.
-It is implied from Admur like the latter opinion.
+Practically, Admur rules like the former opinion, and so concludes the Rebbe.

 B. Children answering Amen: